redstone99/hass-alert2/README.md

 2. **Separate on/off**: Alternatively, the alert can specify separate criteria for turning on and off.
 A set of config fields: `trigger_on`, `condition_on` and `manual_on` offer options for when the alert will turn on.
 And a corresponding set of config fields: `trigger_off`, `condition_off` and `manual_off` determine when the alert will turn off.

 For either condition alert mode, hysteresis is available via the `delay_on_secs` parameter.
 If specified, the alert starts firing once the "on" criteria have been satisfied for the time interval specified.
 This is similar in motivation to the `skip_first` option in the old Alert integration.

+The `supersedes` parameter specifies a hierarchical relationship between related condition alerts.
+If an alert is firing, notificaitons will be skipped for other alerts below it in the hierarchy.
+An example might be one alert if the front door is open, and another superseding alert if the door is open and it's cold outside.

 ### Event alerts